 People stop learning to drive for a variety of reasons.

 It could be because of a failed test.
 Maybe a specific maneuver has proved to be particularly tricky to master and frustration has boiled over.
-Perhaps it’s down to a bad experience with a driving instructor.
+Perhaps it’s a bad experience has hit your confidence.

 Sometimes there’s no real reason at all.
 Life might have just gotten in the way.